kamula/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1. 0-iam_betty : switches the current user to the user betty
+0. 0-iam_betty : switches the current user to the user betty

-2. 1-who_am_i : prints the effective username of the current user
+1. 1-who_am_i : prints the effective username of the current user

-3. 2-groups : script that prints all the groups the current user is part of
+2. 2-groups : script that prints all the groups the current user is part of

-4. 3-new_owner : script that changes the owner of the file hello to the user betty
+3. 3-new_owner : script that changes the owner of the file hello to the user betty

-5. 4-empty : Write a script that creates an empty file called hello
+4. 4-empty : Write a script that creates an empty file called hello

-6. 5-execute : script that adds execute permission to the owner of the file hello
+5. 5-execute : script that adds execute permission to the owner of the file hello

+6. 6-multiple_permissions : script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+7. 7-everybody : script that adds execution permission to the owner, the group owner and the other users, to the file hello

+8. 8-James_Bond : script that sets the permission to the file hello as follows:

+		-Owner: no permission at all
+		- Group: no permission at all
+		- Other users: all the permissions

+9. 9-John_Doe : script that sets the mode of the file to -rwxr-x-wx

+10. 10-mirror_permissions : Write a script that sets the mode of the file hello the same as olleh’s mode

+11. 11-directories_permissions : script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+12. 12-directory_permissions : script that creates a directory called my_dir with permissions 751 in the working directory

+13. 13-change_group - script that changes the group owner to school for the file hello